 Washington State Historical Society (WSHS)

-Grants to Washington nonprofit organizations, local and tribal governments, and public development ports and authorities for preservation projects that promote public access to historic resources.
-Applicants must submit an LOI prior to applying.
+Grants to Washington nonprofit organizations, local government agencies, tribal governments, and public development ports and authorities for preservation projects that promote public access to historic resources.
+Applicants must submit an LOI prior to submitting a full application.
 Funding is intended to support capital projects involving history interpretation and preservation.

 Eligible costs for either reimbursement or matching funds include: